Noel Bradley

-Noel Bradley (born 17 December 1957) is an Irish former footballer who played in the Football League for Bury and Chester.
+Noel Bradley (17 December 1957 – 17 July 2018) was an Irish footballer who played in the Football League for Bury and Chester.
 He mainly played as a full back and was well known for his long throw from throw-ins.

+Early life

+He was born in Donegal, Ireland on 17 December 1957.
+At a young age, he moved to England with his family.

 Playing career

 Bradley started his career with Manchester City, although he did not join them on full-time terms until he was 21 due to studying for a degree.
 He did not make any league appearances for City but captained the reserves.

 He spent the closing stages of 1979–80 on loan at Bury, who he joined permanently in the summer of 1981.
 The following summer he moved to Chester, who had just been relegated to the Fourth Division.
 He was to spend the campaign playing in several different positions, most memorably in goal after Phil Harrington was injured in a 1–0 win at Torquay United near the end of the 1982–83 season, he achieved a score of 10 from the Sunday People newspaper for this very appearance.

 Despite his versatility, Bradley was released at the end of the season and joined non-league side Mossley.
 After just 11 games he moved on after being refused a pay rise and later played for Witton Albion, Colwyn Bay and Chester based side Christleton, where he became player-manager.

 Away from football he has managed a children's home in Wrexham.